manuelbieh/react-book/basics/css-and-styling.md

 The **CSS-in-JS** approach mandates that the styles which are commonly found in CSS files are now moved into JavaScript.
 As was already the case in **CSS modules**, the primary goal is to create highly isolated components which are free of conflict making them easy to reuse throughout the application.
 However, as opposed to **CSS modules**, the styling in **CSS-in-JS** happens entirely in JavaScript.
 The syntax is very similar and it mostly feels like you're writing regular CSS.

-**CSS-in-JS** is the umbrella term for the concept as such whereas the actual implementation is achieved by a number of different libraries.
+**CSS-in-JS** is the umbrella term for the concept whereas the actual implementation is achieved by a number of different libraries.
 If you are looking for a great overview, I suggest you checkout out [http://michelebertoli.github.io/css-in-js/](https://michelebertoli.github.io/css-in-js/) — this site covers over 60 different libraries that can help you to implement your own **CSS-in-JS** solution.

-In the remaining parts of the chapter, I want to focus on **styled components** which is the most popular library with around 23,000 starts on GitHub.
+In the remaining parts of the chapter, I want to focus on **styled components** which is the most popular library with around 23,000 stars on GitHub.
 In order to use it, we need to first install it via the command line:

 ```bash
 npm install styled-components